iamhealey/timesheet-manager/README.md

 # timesheet-manager
-Printer-friendly timesheet with associated database
+Printer-friendly timesheet with associated database.
+This spreadsheet is still in beta.

 ## How it works
 This timesheet worksheet is great to record timesheet hours in a printer-friendly format and be able to save and access them in a database.
 The spreadsheet has a simply formated Database sheet in the backend to store your data, and will read this database when you click the 'Save' button.